A clean, well-groomed bunny is a happy and healthy bunny. Here are a few tips to keeping your bunny looking and feeling sharp!

 If your rabbit suffers from incisor malocclusion, where the top and bottom front teeth do not line up properly, a rabbit-savvy vet will have to extract those teeth.
 Otherwise, the teeth will grow out of control, forming tusks.
 Once the teeth are extracted, the only accommodation you will have to make is to cut up vegetables into bite-sized pieces.
 Rabbits without incisors will still be able to eat pellets and hay without issue.

 Regular Veterinary Checkups

 Along with regularly grooming your house rabbit, it is also important to schedule annual checkups with a rabbit-savvy veterinarian.
-(Find a rabbit vet on the House Rabbit Society Veterinarian Index.)
+(Find a rabbit vet on the House Rabbit Society Veterinarian Index or see our article, How to Find a Rabbit-Savvy Vet.)
 The veterinarian will do a thorough exam of your rabbit, including eyes, ears, teeth, feet, genitals and belly.
 The vet may also order blood work to screen for diseases.
 Regular checkups are important because even the most primped and preened rabbit can develop issues such as sore hocks, molar spurs, eye infections, and more.